Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models

 \subsection{Out-of-Sample analysis}

-We asses the forecasting performance of the models under scrutiny, i.e., the $m$-states, $m=2,\dots,5$ NHHMs and HHMs, 2-states MS-RW and the benchmarks RW, KS and AR(5).
+We asses the forecasting performance of the $m$-state, $m=2,\dots,5$, NHHM and HHM models, the 2-state MS-RW model and the benchmark models RW, KS and AR(5).
 The out-of-sample accuracy is assessed using a sequence of $L=30$ one-step-ahead predictive densities.
-In \Cref{tab:Forecasting Results}, we report the CRPS and MSE in parenthesis for 5 randomly chosen out-of-sample points, i.e., $L=1,2,7,15,30$.
+In \Cref{tab:Forecasting Results}, we report the CRPS and MSE in parenthesis for 5 randomly chosen out-of-sample points (or horizons), $L=1,2,7,15$ and $30$.
 The last column reports the average scores over all the out-of-sample points.
 Through this exercise, parameter estimates are held fixed.